 (3) In subregulation (2) —

-“tax” means any tax, levy, impost, deduction, charge, withholding or duty imposed by any authority (including any stamp or transaction duty), together with any related interest, penalty, fine or expense in connection with it, except if imposed on the overall net income of a corporation.
+tax means any tax, levy, impost, deduction, charge, withholding or duty imposed by any authority (including any stamp or transaction duty), together with any related interest, penalty, fine or expense in connection with it, except if imposed on the overall net income of a corporation.

 [Regulation 20 amended in Gazette 31 Mar 2006 p.
 1318 and 1319.]